 We saw a monk in his full brown habit with rope belt, but with a modern colourful backpack.
 It was strangely disturbing.
 The Cathedral was good with acres of stained glass everywhere but it was a bit dark.
 There was a mass going on so we couldn’t investigate fully.

 I scoffed some of the teeny cakes which Leon claims to be famous for, they were very good.
 We picked up some postcards from another unhelpful shopkeeper.
-We’re way behind as the last couple of town have been too small to stock postcards.
+We’re way behind as the last couple of towns have been too small to stock postcards.
 I have a new theory that the closer a person works to a building of great beauty the more unhelpful and surly they become.
 That certainly applies here, and I know it applies in London and Paris.

 Once it cooled off we decided to ride out of Leon and just see how far we got, based on how well Lou’s ears held out.
 It was a beautiful ride out alongside the river and past an old monastery, but also past the first McDonalds I’ve seen!
 It was nice to encounter hills on the way out.
 We got about 10-15km out and Lou was tiring as the tablets were making her feel strange so we stopped at a great looking hotel only to be instructed by the intercom to go down to the hostal fifty yards on.
 I thought they may have seen the stink lines coming off us and didn’t want to let us in, but it was the same company and the fancy hotel wasn’t open yet.